-- Have the Parent/Guardian comes into the registrar's office to obtain and sign a withdrawal form. - Have the counselor sign the withdrawal form. - Return textbooks to teachers and obtain a grade to date of withdrawal. - •Return any checked-out materials - Check with the Attendance Clerk for verification of withdrawal. - Have the nurse sign the withdrawal slip and give a copy of the student's immunization records to the student/parent/guardian. - After the student has cleared the above procedures, she/he is to return to the registrar's office for a copy of their transcript.
+- Have her Parent/Guardian comes into the registrar's office to obtain and sign a withdrawal form. - Have her counselor sign the withdrawal form. - •Return textbooks to teachers and obtain a grade to date of withdrawal. - Return any checked-out materials - •Check with the Attendance Clerk for verification of withdrawal. - •Check with the Athletic Director regarding all extra-curricular activities and payment of fees owed to the school. - Have the nurse sign the withdrawal slip and give a copy of the student's immunization records to the student/parent/guardian. - After the student has cleared the above procedures, she/he is to return to the registrar's office for a copy of their transcript.